-What Classifies As A Cracked Wall?
+What Classifies A Cracked Wall?

-Why Do Cracked Walls Happen?
+Why Does A Cracked Wall Happen?

 Learn to tape correctly before attempting to put up sheetrock.
 If you need to repair someone else’s bad taping job, then take a class or learn via tutorials online like the simple one below to find out to repair cracks in walls.
 Fortunately, you won’t need foundation repair if you’re dealing with a faulty taping issue.

 Water damage is the most expensive type of crack to fix because it usually involves removing the wall affected and getting to the bottom of the issue.
 This takes time and a lot of money, but it’s definitely necessary.

-How To Fix Cracks In Walls
+How Do You Fix Cracks In The Walls

 If what you are dealing with is a hairline crack, your best bet is to remove the loose pieces and apply spackling to the affected area.
 You can apply a thin coat and let it dry before applying another if there is a need.
 After each coat, sand the area with sandpaper to see where you stand.